PayString/rfcs/payid/src/spec/payid-uri.md

-   Deploying payment protocols on top of identifiers that are commonly employed for other use-cases would likely be a mis-use of those identifers, and could also cause confusing for end-users, among other problems.
+   Deploying payment protocols on top of identifiers that are commonly employed for other use-cases would likely be a mis-use of those identifiers, and could also cause confusion for end-users, among other problems.

-   Instead, the `payid` scheme uses a new type of identifier that is inteneded to identify accounts for payment use-cases only.
+   Instead, the `payid` scheme uses a new type of identifier that is intended to identify accounts for payment use-cases only.

 # Terminology
    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and